What is Homicide and How is it Different from Murder?

 What's the Longest Sentence for Manslaughter?

 The maximum sentence a judge can impose for manslaughter is life in prison.
-The judge may impose other sentences, including a prison sentence to be served immediately, suspended imprisonment or a community sentence.
+The judge may impose other sentences, including a prison sentence to be served immediately, suspended imprisonment, or a community sentence.

 Can You Go to Jail for Accidentally Killing Someone?

 Charges of involuntary manslaughter can be brought after an act of recklessness that results in the death of a person, but which was not committed with the intent to cause serious harm or death.
-Driving drunk and crashing and killing someone is a classic example of involuntary manslaughter for which you can go to jail or prison for.
+Driving drunk and crashing and killing someone is a classic example of involuntary manslaughter for which you can go to jail or prison.

 Why is it Called Manslaughter?

-The modern word manslaughter is derived from the Middle English words manslaȝter, manslaughter, equivalent to man + slaughter, or taken as an adaptation of Old English mansliht (“murder; killing of a person”), from mann (“person”) + sliht (“killing”).
+The modern word manslaughter is derived from the Middle English words manslaȝter, manslaughter, equivalent to man + slaughter, or taken as an adaptation of Old English mansliht (“murder; the killing of a person”), from mann (“person”) + sliht (“killing”).

 What is a Sadistic Homicide?